 Uses and Benefits

 The aroma of rosemary oil can be quite soothing.
 Of course, rosemary oil can do much more than simply soothe frayed nerves.
-It can actually benefit the body from head to toe, from improving memory to soothing pains and aches.
-Thus, it has both physical and psychological benefits, like many other essential oils.
+It has analgesic, anti-inflammatory, antirheumatic, antispasmodic, diuretic, expectorant, hepatoprotective, and carminative properties that enable it to have a wide range of benefits and uses.

 There have also been several scientific studies that have explored and verified the medicinal and therapeutic claims about rosemary oil.
 It seems that a lot of the benefits of rosemary, which have been observed since ancient times, have indeed turned out to have grounding in scientific fact.
 Read on to find out which of rosemary’s known uses and benefits have been scientifically proven to be true.